ReubenLow/sep2/README.md

 ![Alt text](URL or relative path to image)

-The pixy camera has two lines to create a `row` of objects along the `x-axis`.
+The pixy camera has two lines to create a `row` of objects along the `X-axis`.

 ![Alt text](URL or relative path to image)

 ### Row Object

-To guide X and Y Axis to move and print on which pastries, the program creates a `Row`, consist of `x coordinates` of pastries along the same row, a y coordinate `coordRow_Y` that serves as a reference point to bring the row to the `PRINTLINE` and the number of pastries/objects in the `Row`.
+To guide X and Y Axis to move and print on which pastries, the program creates a `Row`, consist of `x coordinates` of pastries along the same row, a y coordinate `coordRow_Y` that serves as a reference point to bring the `Row` to the `PRINTLINE` and the number of pastries/objects in the `Row`.

 ```
 typedef struct __row{